xMaskman/tab-controller-firefox/README.md

 # How to change the shortcut

-Type about:debugging.
+Type about:addon.
 After that double click on the extension then click on the cog wheel icon.

 Select mangage Extension shortcut.